 If you have problems with clogging, try the following:

-- Using less baking soda, mixing it in the peroxide really well first, then pouring it into the spray bottle
+1. Use less baking soda, mix it in the peroxide really well first, then pour it into the spray bottle.

 A 3% concentration of hydrogen peroxide is high enough.
 You can use higher if you want.